MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 **Import and transform**

-If you use on-premise data sources, Microsoft, or third-party data, import and transform the data using Power Query connectors.
+If you use on-premises data sources, Microsoft, or third-party data, import and transform the data using Power Query connectors.
 - [Power Query connectors](connect-power-query.md)

 ## Review data sources

-If your environment was configured to use Customer Insights storage and you use on-premise data sources, you use Power Platform dataflows.
+If your environment was configured to use Customer Insights storage and you use on-premises data sources, you use Power Platform dataflows.
 With Power Platform dataflows, you can view shared data sources and data sources managed by others.
 The **Data Sources** page lists the data sources in three sections:

 - **Shared**: Data sources that can be managed by all Customer Insights admins.
 Power Platform dataflows, your own storage account, and attaching to a Dataverse-managed data lake are examples of shared data sources.
 - **Managed by me**: Power Platform dataflows created and managed only by you.
 Other Customer Insights admins can only view these dataflows but not edit, refresh, or delete them.